 I have read countless books (this is a good one) on how to become a morning person (this one is my favourite) and I admit that my day gets off on much better footing when I do wake up early, but mornings just are not my forte.
 Even with that knowledge and the general feeling of prosperity when I do manage to knock things out early, it isn’t enough to sustain a habit.
 So now what?
 Well, I’ve managed to find a few things that work for me.
-I hope you’ll find them useful and they help you to wake up in the morning feeling super pumped!
+I hope you’ll find these morning tips useful and they help you to wake up in the morning feeling super pumped!

 1. Carve out your “me” hour